pattonsgirl/CEG2350/Labs/Lab02/LabTemplate.md

 ## Part 1 Answers

+1. Command & steps to create an SSH key pair:
+2. Steps to add public key to GitHub profile:
+3. git command to clone repository:

+## Part 2 Answers

 The answers for this section are to help you record what steps
 are needed to create a file locally (in your cloned repo)
 and push them (sync) with GitHub.
 Only `git` commands are valid answers

-1. View the status of the repository:
+1. git command to view the status of the repository:
-2. Add a file for tracking:
+2. git command example to add a file for tracking:
-3. Commit changes:
+3. git command and process to commit changes:
-4. Sync local commits with GitHub:
+4. git command to sync local commits with GitHub:
-5. Sync commits on GitHub to `clone`d repository:
+5. git command to sync commits on GitHub to `clone`d repository:

-## Part 2 Answers
+## Part 3 Answers

 1. `chmod u+r bubbles.txt`
     - Means: